 When should I start the conversation?

 For many of us there is no time like the present!
-If you have thought about this previously or this blog has prompted you to do so now, why not request an information pack today?
+If you have thought about this previously or this blog has prompted you to do so now, why not request a free guide today?
 You can do so by simply clicking here.

 It’s best to get these conversations started as early as possible.
 If you already know what you want, why not share it with your friends and family now?
 It will probably be less upsetting to your loved ones if you do it when you are well, and if they know in advance there’s no rush to put plans in place if anything changes.